chrisprice/knockout-arrows/blog.md

 }.bind(this))
 ```

-The TC39 (JavaScript's standards committee) wiki defines [how arrow functions should behave](http://tc39wiki.calculist.org/es6/arrow-functions/).
-A basic implementation could just map the parameters as they are, add a return statement to the body expression and lexically bind this.
-We'll also add a ```ko.unwrap``` in there to allow us to be lazy about referencing the observable itself or the observable's value.
-In real life, this looks something like -
+This basic implementation just maps the parameters as they are, adds a return statement to the body expression and lexically binds this.
+I've also thrown in a ```ko.unwrap``` to allow us to be lazy about referencing the observable itself or the observable's value.

+Coverting the above JavaScript to an AST representation looks something like -

 ```
 function rewriteArrowFunctionExpressionNode(node) {